-With start-up funding from the Meyer Foundation, the Steering Committee hired Mission Partners in October 2017 to guide the group through the foundational process of creating a model for collective impact that would be the basis for a pilot program and five-year effort called the Platform of Hope.
-Mission Partners led the Steering Committee in a four-month long Design Thinking process that established a vision and common agenda, guiding principles, governance model, program design, budget, process map, and fundraising plan for a one-year pilot cohort of participating families, with plans to scale over 5 years.
-Mission Partners also developed protocol and trained representatives of each organization to conduct interviews and listening sessions with prospective families.
-From the onset, the Steering Committee has engaged community members in every step of the process, using their feedback and insights to modify and design the program.
+Mission Partners led the Steering Committee through a Design Thinking process that established a vision and common agenda, guiding principles, governance model, program design, budget, process map, and fundraising plan for a one-year pilot cohort of participating families, with plans to scale over 5 years.
+Mission Partners developed protocol and trained representatives of each organization to conduct empathy interviews and listening sessions with prospective families.
+The Steering Committee engaged community members at every step, using their feedback and insights to modify and design the program.